-With the introduction of the closed cycle units without additional mitigation measures, the open cycle units' noise levels along the power station site's boundaries will increase between 4 dBA and 13 dBA from the current authorised situation (i.e. the operation of the 9 OCGT units).
-This increase is considered Moderate.
+With the introduction of the closed cycle units without additional mitigation measures, the open cycle units' noise levels along the boundaries of the power station site will increase between 4 dBA and 13 dBA from the current authorised situation (i.e. the operation of the 9 OCGT units).
+This increase is considered Moderate, and it will result in noise levels greater that the SANS guidelines for rural areas of 45 dBA and 35 dBA during daytime and night-time respectively..

-The incorporation of the Intermediate mitigation measures will restrict the abovementioned increase between 3 dBA to 6 dBA.
-The incorporation of the substantial mitigation measures will eliminate the above-mentioned increase.
+The incorporation of the Intermediate mitigation measures will restrict the above-mentioned increase between 3 dBA to 6 dBA.
+The incorporation of the substantial mitigation measures will eliminate the above-mentioned increase in noise levels.

-Based on the existing noise levels in the Avondale and Protea Park areas, the expected noise level increase due to the open cycle gas turbines was estimated to be around 1 dBA.
+Based on the existing noise levels in the Avondale and Protea Park areas (i.e. approximately 2 - 3 km from the power station site), the expected noise level increase due to the open cycle gas turbines was estimated to be around 1 dBA.
 The introduction of the combined cycle units will increase the current measured noise levels in the Avondale and Protea Park areas by 1 dBA during daytime, and by 1.2 dBA during night time respectively.
 In the Avondale and Protea Park areas, the difference between the noise levels resulting only from the open cycle units and the combined cycle (that includes the open cycle) was found to be 0.5 dBA, which is considered Negligible.
 The additional proposed mitigation measures will reduce this noise level increase even further.